-ID Action Timeframe Ecological Bands Impacted 2.1 Continue to remove wastewater discharges from the harbour and to implement infrastructure upgrades to both storm water systems and waste water systems for harbour communities, including the diversion of wastewater to Bromley.
-Within three years Taihua/foreshore and harbour 2.2 Develop a stormwater management plan for Lyttelton harbour settlements and public land.
-Within three years Hills and lowlands 2.3 Develop Environmental Management Plans for port operations in line with national and international standards supporting continuous improvement.
-Within three years Taihua/foreshore and harbour 2.4 Encourage and undertake riparian planting and fencing to exclude stock from waterways, initially for all permanently flowing streams.
-Within three years Streams 2.5 Identify and promote pollution control practices that are appropriate for use in Whakaraupō to manage water quality effects associated with; • Septic tanks • Non-consented water takes • Stormwater and wastewater discharges • Vessels • Port operations • Contaminants from other sources such as roads, roofing, carparks and pest plant control techniques • Industrial sites 4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/ foreshore, harbour and streams 2.6 Encourage on-land treatment of all stormwater before discharging into waterways.
-4+ Streams, taihua/foreshore and harbour 2.7 Review statutory and non-statutory regional/city planning documents, strategies, and bylaws to determine if they appropriately manage discharges into Whakaraupō waterbodies and to ensure they are aligned with Whaka-Ora, Healthy Harbour.
-4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/ foreshore, harbour and streams 2.8 Implement a Harbour settlement storm water management plan.
-4+ Streams, taihua/foreshore and harbour 2.9 Review existing waste management practices within Whakaraupo and develop an appropriate catchment-wide waste management programme, including: • Education 4+ Taihua/foreshore, harbou and streams Regular 'harbour clean-up days' to remove litter from beaches and waterways
+KFA 2: Pollution ID Action Timeframe Ecological Bands Impacted 2.1 Continue to remove wastewater discharges from the harbour and to implement infrastructure upgrades to both storm water systems and waste water systems for harbour communities, including the diversion of wastewater to Bromley.
+Within three years 2.2 Develop a stormwater management plan for Lyttelton harbour settlements and public land.
+Within three years 2.3 Develop Environmental Management Plans for port operations in line with national and international standards supporting continuous improvement.
+Within three years 2.4 Encourage and undertake riparian planting and/or fencing to exclude stock from waterways, initially for all permanently flowing streams.
+Within three years 2.5 Identify and promote pollution control practices that are appropriate for use in Whakaraupō to manage water quality effects associated with; • Septic tanks • Non-consented water takes • Stormwater and wastewater discharges • Vessels • Port operations • Contaminants from other sources such as roads, roofing, carparks and pest plant control techniques • Industrial sites • Rainwater tanks 4+ 2.6 Encourage on-land treatment of all stormwater before discharging into waterways including rainwater tanks.
+4+ 2.7 Review statutory and non-statutory regional/city planning documents, strategies, and bylaws to determine if they appropriately manage discharges into Whakaraupō waterbodies and to ensure they are aligned with Whaka-Ora, Healthy Harbour.
+4+ 2.8 Implement a Harbour settlement storm water management plan.
+4+ 2.9 Review existing waste management practices within Whakaraupo and develop an appropriate catchment-wide waste management programme, including: • Education • Continuing regular 'harbour clean-up days' to remove litter from beaches and waterways 4+